YuqiZhang2020/SEAD/README.md

 The stochastic grammars acquired from this step are saved in the "./data/grammar/", such as "sofa.pcfg".

 # Action Anticipation Model Training
+You can train the action anticipation module by running the action_anticipation_train.py.
 ```bash
 python ./action_anticipation_train.py
 ```